yuygfgg/High-bitrate-video-generator/README.md

 ./high_bitrate_y4m > output.y4m
 ```

-Surprisingly, x265 (or x264, or whatever encoder), can't compress the video any smaller while maintaining acceptable visual quality.$$ A simple 7zip does the job much better.$$
+Surprisingly, x265 (or x264, or whatever encoder), can't compress the video any smaller while maintaining acceptable visual quality.~~A simple 7zip does the job much better.~~

 ## Build
 For the highest performance